Reducing emissions for home and business

 Check it out, and get inspired!

 Did you know that New Zealand families throw out about $560 worth of food each year?
 That's three shopping trolleys full!
 As a country, we throw away 157,389 tonnes every year, enough food to feed everyone in Kāpiti for nearly eight years!
-Our Reducing your waste page has all kinds of resources to help you reduce your household waste.
+Our Rubbish and recycling section has all kinds of resources to help you with recycling, composting, and reducing your household waste.

 Reducing your power use at home or work not only saves you money, but saves our resources, too.
 Electra, Kāpiti's lines company, has tips on their website for reviewing whether you're on the right plan, and a free booklet to help you save power.
 Check it out!